Techtonica/curriculum/projects/eventonica-project.md

 First create a database in Postgres called "eventonica", and then create a Users and a Events table.

 Switching back to Javascript, using Inquirer, implement code in `app.createNewUser` to ask for a new ficticious users name and age, or some other attribute.
 Then, display this information and save it to your Postgres database.
-Look at your Sequel Pro UI and you should see new users.
+Look at your console log UI and you should see new users.

 #### Part 4 - Eventful API AJAX